 This is by no means an exhaustive list of safety concerns or precautions.
 It is up to the guide to assess each situation, landscape, and participant in order to determine a safe method to facilitate the experience.
 Each walking guide also has a copy of our Guide Training Manual.

-Since I launched Cotswold Natural Mindfulness in August 2014, I have guided hundreds of walks and trained guides in the UK and now worldwide.
+Since I launched Cotswold Natural Mindfulness in August 2014, I have guided hundreds of walks and trained nearly 500 guides in the UK and Internationally.
 Each experience is different and insightful in a new way, whether it is the discovery of a plant I have never seen before, insight into why I have been so frustrated at home lately, or just a refreshing breather from the daily grind.

-If you would like to try a Natural Mindfulness experience for yourself, or are interested in learning more about my UK and online Guide Trainings, please get in touch using my contact form.
+If you would like to try a Natural Mindfulness experience for yourself, or are interested in learning more about my UK and online Guide Training courses, visit the page links below:

 - Booking onto one of our regular monthly walks – Dates available here